What Is A Solar Carport And How Could One Benefit Your Clients?

 The Solar Energy Industries Association (SEIA) estimates that 13% of all residential homes will have solar installed in some capacity by 2030.
 One such application that’s gaining traction is the solar carport.

-Any PV contractors looking to expand their reach and grow their operations should consider adding solar carports to their list of installation services.
-The market is already huge.
-And with PV panel prices trending downwards and electric vehicle (EV) sales on the rise, demand for solar carports will only increase in the years to come.
+Photovoltaic contractors looking to expand their operations should consider adding solar carports to their list of installation services.
+With PV panel prices trending downward and electric vehicle (EV) sales on the rise, demand for solar carports will only increase in the years to come.

 What Is A Solar Carport?

 A solar carport is a covered parking area with a canopy made from PV panels.
 Sometimes these carports are designed for a single parking spot – like in residential driveways.
 Other times, they might be strung together in a series to cover entire commercial parking lots.

 Either way, solar carport owners benefit from cheaper and cleaner electricity, while also providing shade and protection for their vehicles.